hyperledger-archives/fabric/tools/busywork/bin/README.md

 in the **BUSYWORK_HOME** depending on which **busywork** tools are being used.

+* `chaincodes` This file lists chaincode deployments.
+Each line contains 2
+  fields: 1) The chaincode name or ID; and 2) the chaincode path.

 * `fabricLog` The is a text representation of the blockchain created by the [fabricLogger](fabricLogger) process that driver scripts invoke to validate transaction execution.